|

 You don’t… at least not in California.
 California does not allow “comp” time for non-exempt (hourly) or exempt (salaried) employees.

-If an employee is non-exempt, you must absolutely pay that employee for all time worked, including overtime.
+If an employee is non-exempt, you absolutely must pay that employee for all time worked, including overtime.
 We have both daily and weekly overtime, rather than just the 40 hours per week most states follow.

 Exempt employees have different rules.
 They agreed to certain responsibilities and tasks in exchange for a specific amount of pay.
 In theory, you don’t care whether that employee can complete all their work in 30 hours or 60 hours each week.
 You look only at the performance and decide whether or not they are performing as expected and managing all their responsibilities.
 However, the job should be structured so the work can usually be completed if working 40 hours each week.
 You are paying for their skills, not for one person doing the work of two.